 - The client does not have the opportunity to be involved in the project on a daily basis

 This type of SDLC is used in several cases:

-The product already exists and your main goal is to make changes, adding new functionality or improving existing features.
+- The product already exists and your main goal is to make changes, add new functionality, or improve existing features.
 In this case, additional technical research will be included in the discovery phase.

-We also use this model for post-release support.
+We also use the augmented team model for post-release support.
 In this case, the whole scope is unknown and will be formed on demand.

 Who manages the process?